klesun-misc/random-ideas/bcu_interactive_battle_mechanic.md

 We add a new adventure, like "Interactive Land", where you can only send one cutie at a time.
 Matchmaking takes up to 30 seconds, if opponent not found, you fight with bot.
 When fight starts, the screen Winter markuped for HP battle reports will appear, with a small addition: there is a list of actions for you to choose in the center.
 It will consist of three options:

 - Attack (Scissors)
-    When you choose it, you deal a damage to enemy, equal to your attack stat + 10 (no 1-20 roll for now in this design to keep things dead simple)
+    When you choose it, you deal a damage to enemy, equal to your attack stat, but not less than 1 (no 1-20 roll for now in this design to keep things dead simple)
 - Defend (Rock)
-    When you choose it, if enemy attacked, his dealt damage gets decremented by your defence stat +10, and you get a _Charge_ (see Prepare).
+    When you choose it, if enemy attacked, his dealt damage gets decremented by your defence stat (but at least 1 damage is dealt to avoid stalemate), and you get a _Charge_ (see Prepare).
 If enemy did not attack, you just wasted the turn.
 - Prepare (Paper)
     When you choose it, if enemy did not attack, you gain a _Charge_.
 Charges can stack indefinetely and get spent one at a time whenever you next time attack or defend, multiplying your attack or defence value trice.
 If enemy attacked, you just wasted the turn.